Matthew Smart, Ph.D.

 Science and Products

 A comparison of honey bee-collected pollen from working agricultural lands using light microscopy and ITS metabarcoding

 Taxonomic identification of pollen has historically been accomplished via light microscopy but requires specialized knowledge and reference collections, particularly when identification to lower taxonomic levels is necessary.
-Recently, next-generation sequencing technology has been used as a cost-effective alternative for identifying bee-collected pollen; however, this novel approach has not been...Smart, Matthew; Cornman, Robert S.; Iwanowicz, Deborah; McDermott-Kubeczko, Margaret; Pettis, Jeff S; Spivak, Marla S; Otto, Clint R.
+Recently, next-generation sequencing technology has been used as a cost-effective alternative for identifying bee-collected...Smart, Matthew; Cornman, Robert S.; Iwanowicz, Deborah; McDermott-Kubeczko, Margaret; Pettis, Jeff S; Spivak, Marla S; Otto, Clint R.

 Land-use change reduces habitat suitability for supporting managed honey bee colonies in the Northern Great Plains

 Human reliance on insect pollination services continues to increase even as pollinator populations exhibit global declines.
-Increased commodity crop prices and federal subsidies for biofuel crops, such as corn and soybeans, have contributed to rapid land-use change in the US Northern Great Plains (NGP), changes that may jeopardize habitat for honey bees in a part of the country that supports >...Otto, Clint R.; Roth, Cali; Carlson, Benjamin; Smart, Matthew
+Increased commodity crop prices and federal subsidies for biofuel crops, such as corn and soybeans, have contributed to rapid land-use change in the US Northern Great Plains (NGP), changes that may jeopardize habitat for...Otto, Clint R.; Roth, Cali; Carlson, Benjamin; Smart, Matthew